Hugo-van-Zyl/pands-weekly-tasks/README.md

 # Running the Programs
 Each program can be run from its respective folder using Python:
-- bashpython Week-01/helloworld.py
+- python Week-01/helloworld.py
 - python Week-02/bank.py
 - etc.

-For Week-07's program, provide a text file name as an argument
+For Week-07's program, provide a text file name as an argument (moby-dict.txt).
+This file should be in the same directory as the es.py file otherwise code needs to be updated for location of txt file.

 # Development Approach
 Each weekly task builds upon knowledge gained in previous weeks, demonstrating progression in Python programming skills.
 The code is written with clarity and efficiency in mind, with extensive comments explaining the logic and approach taken.